pranaypokala/SQL-5X-Project/project-name/README.md

 - Join the [chat](https://community.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+##Files
+You can find my files in models>examples>
+I have created all my sql files and saved in models folder